Luketep/clean/README.md

-### Simple setup to start creating web apps with Node & Express
+### Simple setup to start creating web apps with Node, Express and React

 Installation:
 ```sh